 Our take: If you’re looking for the simplest way to earn a lot of miles for free travel, the Capital One Venture card is a good bet.

 Redemption is simple and straightforward: You can redeem Capital One miles for any type of travel on your credit card statement at a rate of 1 cent per mile using the Capital One Purchase Eraser.
-Or, if you’re a bargain hunter and want to get a little extra value out of your miles, you can transfer them to 15 airline partners at a rate of 2 miles per 1.5 points.
+Or, if you’re a bargain hunter and want to get a little extra value out of your miles, you can transfer them to a number airline partners at a rate of 2 miles per 1.5 points.

 The card also offers a couple features that make it a great choice for taking it abroad: It doesn’t charge any foreign transaction fees, and you’ll get up to a $100 credit for Global Entry or TSA Precheck membership, which can help you get through customs and security much faster.